 that is difficult for strategies to navigate.
 How do you pick the right company strategy to begin with?

 A good strategy should transcend the iterations of features, focusing more on the higher-level goals and vision.
 A good strategy should sustain an organization for years.
 If you are changing strategy yearly or monthly, without good reason from data or the market, you are treating your strategy as a plan rather than as a framework.

 This failure stems from the actions taken to fill the following gaps that exist between outcomes, plans, and actions.
 These gaps ultimately cause friction within the organization: The Knowledge Gap, The Alignment Gap, The Effects Gap.

-Excited to learn about these three ways that management prevents strategy from working.
+Excited to learn about these three ways that management prevents strategy

 The Knowledge Gap is the difference between what management would like to know and what the company actually knows.

 This is very real.
 It’s so common (including for me) to reject strategy proposal due to lack of data,

 forcing teams into discovery thrash instead of making progress.
 Conversely, it’s frequent that I see

 essential data missing from proposals.
 Aligning early and often on approach has been the most effective